At Wahroonga Family Dental Centre, we believe a proactive preventive dental care program is the secret to maintaining optimal oral health

 Regular general dental check-ups are the key to convenient, comfortable and cost-effective oral health maintenance.

-Dr Freelander and Dr Tsang recommend that our valued patients and their family members visit our Wahroonga practice once every six months for an oral health check-up.
+Dr Freelander and Dr Tsang recommend that our valued patients and their family members visit our Wahroonga dental practice once every six months for an oral health check-up.
 We strive to ensure that these visits are efficient, enjoyable and productive so that you can make the most of your time while in our care.
 During your appointment, our dentists have the ability to:

 - Conduct a professional clean – This is done to remove the hardened deposits of plaque that cannot be removed by brushing alone.